 Why medals are designed out of waste

-From the past few years, technology is rising at an alarming rate, and all electronic devices like laptops, computers, and many more have become a crucial necessity for everyone in their day-to-day life.
+Technology has been rising at an alarming rate for the past few years, and all electronic devices like laptops, computers, and many more have become a crucial necessity for everyone in their daily lives.

 People are using these electronic devices so much that e-waste is also increasing at an alarming rate.
-Only a small amount of e-waste is collected and recycled, this e-waste includes bronze, silver, and gold.
+Only a tiny amount of e-waste is collected and recycled, and this e-waste includes bronze, silver, and gold.

-E-waste is a very dangerous problem, and it not only increases waste but also its harmful substances accumulate in landfills and deteriorates the groundwater, and ultimately causes various diseases.
+E-waste is a hazardous problem, and it not only increases waste and its harmful substances accumulate in landfills, deteriorates the groundwater, and ultimately causes various diseases.
 So, to collect this waste, the organizers came up with the unique idea of creating every medal with e-waste material and contributing a lot to e-waste management.

 How medals are made from Electronic waste

-For proper waste management, this concept came into action, and it seems to be a difficult task to design all medals from e-waste.
+This concept came into action for proper waste management, and it seems to be a difficult task to design all medals from e-waste.
 But, the campaign seems to be successful with the contribution of the whole country.
 Metals extracted from this e-waste are collected for casting, and then used electronic devices are sent to contractors.

-These contractors destroy the electronics and then extract silver, gold, and bronze materials and use them in the medal designing process.
-Workers properly refine the extracted materials to remove any impurity, till pure material is achieved.
-It is amazing to know that around 5,000 medals are designed from this process.
+These contractors destroy the electronics, extract silver, gold, and bronze materials, and use them in the medal designing process.
+Workers properly refine the extracted materials to remove any impurity till pure material is achieved.
+It is fantastic to know that around 5,000 medals are designed from this process.

 Apart from the medals, ribbons of medals are also designed with eco-friendly materials.
 Usage of non-toxic recycled Polyester fiber is done that generates a very small amount of carbon-di-oxide.